 Connecting Google Analytics with your page is extremely easy.
 Make sure that you already have a Google Analytics account.
 If you don't you can sign up for one here.

 If you connect a page with your GA account, you will be able to see the views that page received inside Google Analytics, including a comparison between variations if you are running A/B tests.
 In case you want to track specific actions on your pages as conversions, you can refer to our Google Analytics Event tracking guide, as the base integration does not track conversions by default.
 Or, if you're already using Google Analytics 4, please refer to this guide for event tracking with GA4.

 NOTE: Our integration works only with Google Analytics accounts that have properties set to “Web” type.
 It does not work with “Apps” or “Web & Apps” property types.
 For more information about setting up a property, please refer to this article: https://support.google.com/analytics/answer/1042508?hl=en

 In order to connect your Google Analytics account to your Instapage landing page you will need to:

-2. Go to the Integrations tab of the Experience Manager and select Analytics Integrations:
+2. Go to the Integrations section of the slideout menu and select Marketing Tags & Pixels:

 All the reports in GA will display data regarding all the pages that include the respective Tracking ID.
 To view specific landing page traffic, you can check the Behavior panel - Landing Pages report and filter the view for a particular page.